 Discoveries deliver lifesaving results

 David Williams had endured the surgical removal of a brain tumor as well as six weeks of aggressive traditional radiation and chemotherapy treatments.
 But a tumor regrew in his brain anyway.
-When doctors at the UT Health San Antonio Cancer Center offered him a brand new treatment, he said, “Why not me?”
+When doctors at Mays Cancer Center offered him a brand new treatment, he said, “Why not me?”
 Today, he believes he was in the right place at the right time.

 In March 2015, David Williams became the first human being ever to have a new radiation treatment implanted in the center of his brain tumor.

-The technology, developed at UT Health's cancer center, uses tiny radioactive liposomes, or fat particles, only 100 nanometers across, inserted by the thinnest of catheters directly into a tumor.
+The technology, developed at Mays Cancer Center, uses tiny radioactive liposomes, or fat particles, only 100 nanometers across, inserted by the thinnest of catheters directly into a tumor.
 There they remain, radiating only a tiny distance, affecting only the tumor.

 Andrew Brenner, M.D., Ph.D., a neuro-oncologist, is leading the clinical trial at the cancer center and expects to start the second patient on the study within a month.